AlexisMasseron/copyrightly.io/README.md

     ✓ testAlreadyRegistered (56ms)
 ```

-In addition to the previous Solidity tests, there are the following tests of the same contract but from JavaScript.
+In addition to the previous Solidity tests, there are 14 additional tests of the same contract but from JavaScript.
 It is tested again that single and joint authorship work, and that a previously registered manifestation can be later
 retrieved.